 X.1525, Common weakness scoring system, provides an open framework for communicating the characteristics and impacts of information and communication technologies (ICT) weaknesses during development of software capabilities.

 X.1526 (revised), Language for the open definition of vulnerabilities and for the assessment of a system state, includes the three main steps of the assessment process: representing configuration information of endpoints for testing; analysing the endpoint for the presence of the specified machine state (vulnerability, configuration, patch state, etc.) and reporting the results of this assessment.
 The purpose of OVAL is to provide an international, information security, community standard to promote open and publicly available security content and to standardize the transfer of this information across the entire spectrum of security tools and services.
 OVAL is a language used to encode endpoint details, and an assortment of content repositories held throughout the community.

+X.1542, Session information message exchange format, describes the information model for the session information message exchange format (SIMEF) and provides an associated data model specified with extensible markup language (XML) schema.
+The SIMEF defines a data model representation for sharing the transport layer session log information regarding the centralized network security management and security information exchange system.

 X.1544, Common attack pattern enumeration and classification, is an XML/XSD-based specification for the identification, description, and enumeration of attack patterns.